 — Fortified foods such as eggs, yogurt, juices, milk and soy beverages.
 Egg yolks and processed foods are not permitted on the Pritikin diet.

 If you’re not getting enough omega-3s, you may develop skin symptoms including rough, scaly skin and a red, swollen itchy rash.
 This deficiency is very rare in the U.S., the ODS reports.

 Chong notes that adding more nuts, seeds and other heart-healthy fats could turn the Pritikin diet from a fairly good diet to a better diet.
 “If more fat were allowed from nuts, seeds and olive oil, then the Pritikin diet would be similar to the Mediterranean diet,” Chong says.

 The Mediterranean diet consistently ranks No. 1 on U.S. News’ annual ranking of Best Diets.
 The Pritikin diet shares some similarities with that diet, which is near-universally endorsed by dietitians.

 More from U.S. News

-Update 04/05/21: This story was published at an earlier date and has been updated with new information.
+Update 03/22/22: The story was previously published at an earlier date and has been updated with new information.